 We have a very active Women's Missionary Society.
 The purpose of the Grace Palmer Missionary Society is to foster and maintain local and global missions related to various community ministries.
 We visit nursing homes as one of our outreach ministries.
 We have contributed to such national organizations as the United Negro College Fund, and the International Church World Service Organization to assist with providing blankets as part of our "relief" ministry.
 During the holidays we do Hat, Glove and Scarf Trees, which enabled us to give over 175 hats, gloves and scarves to the three Zanesville Elementary Schools for those in need this past year.
 Our Society has contributed to and volunteered with many agencies serving young people, women and the disadvantaged such as the Salvation Army, Christ's Table and the Christ's Community Food Pantry.
 We also feed the homeless at the YWCAFamily Center in Columbus, Ohio as part of our regional outreach ministry.

-The Steward Board and Steward Board Media Ministry
+The Steward Board

 The Steward Board Members are:

 * Ms. Deanna Martin - Steward Board Chairperson